 At Cawthron, scholarships are specifically designed to provide a balance of hands-on learning experiences and scientific excellence.
 We invite you to contribute to one of our existing Scholarship Funds or to establish your own.

-Cawthron Foundation has established two scholarship funds to support undergraduate students studying at New Zealand universities.
+Cawthron Foundation has established three scholarship funds to support undergraduate students studying at New Zealand tertiary institutions.

 Sir Theodore Rigg Scholarship Fund